masc-ucsc/docs/docs/pyrope/04-variables.md

 * Registers with reset set the valid on reset (not every cycle)

+* Register have invalid data during reset.
+Hence, the output of registers is invalid during reset.

 * Left-hand side variables `valids` are set to the and-gate of all the variable valids used in the expression